Could your business be next to join the over 4 million companies registered in the UK?

 How to register your limited company

-To set up your limited company, you must register with Companies House and the UK Government, following these steps:
+To set up your limited company, you should follow the steps below

 Step 1: Choose a name